 We’ve put together an enjoyable Bhutan 3 nights four days package that will undoubtedly provide you with unforgettable experiences and memories.
 The Tiger’s Nest, Buddha Point, Tashichho Dzong, Takin Zoo, Changangkha Lhakhang, and other well-known Bhutanese landmarks have been featured painstakingly.
 This package will also assist you in capturing the breathtaking surroundings that make this slice of paradise a must-see.
 As you explore Bhutan’s serene atmosphere, you will undoubtedly have the time of your life.

 While going around the cities and towns of Bhutan, you will note that the entire country is home to distinctive structures, with the same design pattern applied to all constructions and buildings.
 This one-of-a-kind art distinguishes this location from others throughout the world and adds to its glitz.
-So, book this Bhutan 3-night 4 days package early to get a great gateways experience.
+So, book this Bhutan 3-night 4 days package early to get a great gateway experience.

 Bhutan Tour – Best Time

 The best times to visit the country are in the spring and October.
-Spring begins in February and lasts until mid-May when the entire countryside is a lush green and alive with wildflowers, especially rhododendrons, locally known as metho, of which Bhutan boasts forty-six varieties.
+Spring begins in February and lasts until mid-May when the entire countryside is lush green and alive with wildflowers, especially rhododendrons, locally known as metho, of which Bhutan boasts forty-six varieties.
 Every April, the Lamperi Botanical Park, near Thimphu, hosts a three-day Rhododendron Festival to honor the blossoms in their natural habitat.
 September sees the end of the monsoon’s heavy rains, ushering in the pleasant season of fall, with clear skies and sunny days.
 Even though the evenings can be chilly, the days are balmy, making this the greatest season to go hiking and explore the area.

 Maximum Altitude: 2195m/7200ft